Greek PM faces coalition revolt over state TV shutdown

 Athens journalists' union ESIEA said its strike would end only "when the government takes back this coup d'etat which gags information".

-Some ERT journalists occupied the broadcaster's building in defiance of government orders and continued broadcasting over the Internet, showing somber newscasters deploring the shutdown and replaying images of thousands gathered outside to protest.
+Some ERT journalists occupied the broadcaster's building in defiance of government orders and continued broadcasting over the Internet, showing sombre newscasters deploring the shutdown and replaying images of thousands gathered outside to protest.

 ERT reporters from as far away as Australia appeared on air to describe the outrage of local Greek communities.